rachelstans/startup/README.md

 - **Application elements** - Used good contrast and whitespace
 - **Application text content** - Two consistent fonts
 - **Application images** - My maze is an image, but will be changed a lot in JavaScript

+## JavaScript deliverable

+For this deliverable I implemented by JavaScript so that the application works for a single user.
+I also added placeholders for future technology.

+- [x] **login** - When you press the login button it takes you to the play page.
+- [x] **database** - Displayed the scores on the leaderboard page.
+Currently this is stored and retrieved from local storage, but it will be replaced with the database data later.
+- [x] **WebSocket** - I used the setInterval function to periodically increase a random score.
+This will be replaced with WebSocket messages later.
+- [x] **application logic** - The ranking number changes based up the user's score.